 Learning Assessment Council

 The Learning Assessment Council is convened by the Vice Provost to make recommendations concerning learning assessment and evaluation to the Provost and Vice Chancellor for Academic Affairs, the Faculty Senate University Studies Committee, and others as warranted.
 The Council is the coordinating body for learning outcomes assessment and evaluation efforts on campus, defined as the systematic collection, evaluation, and use of information for the purpose of improving student learning and enriching the student experience.
 It works with the campus community to provide resources on assessment and to help foster a culture of assessment throughout the university.
 Learning outcomes assessment is not a review of faculty performance, but a means for informing units on the performance of their curricula and co-curricular programs for the purpose of continuous improvement.
-Learning assessment is therefore an integral component of the UNCW strategic goal of creating the most powerful learning experience possible for our students.
+Learning assessment is therefore an integral component of the UNCW strategic priority of enhancing learning experiences and educational programs.

-Learning assessment at UNCW includes both direct and indirect means of measuring student achievement.
-Applied learning or capstone experiences; standardized tests; professional licensure or certification; portfolio or performance assessments; senior projects, theses, or dissertations; internships; reviews of performances or projects by juried professionals; or locally produced examinations are examples of student learning direct measures.
-Retention and graduation rates; student, exit, or alumni surveys; job placement or acceptance into graduate or post-baccalaureate programs; or local, state, regional, national, or international awards are examples of student learning indirect measures.
+Learning assessment at UNCW includes both direct and indirect measures of student achievement.
+Direct measures include: applied learning or capstone experience reflections; student work from general education courses assessed using AAC&U VALUE and other Rubrics; standardized tests; portfolio or performance assessments; senior project, thesis, or dissertation reviews; internship evaluations; performance reviews by juried professionals; and locally produced examinations.
+Examples of indirect measures of student learning include: retention and graduation rates; student, exit, and alumni surveys; professional licensure or certification rates; student job placements or acceptances into graduate or post-baccalaureate programs; and local, state, regional, national, and international awards.

 - Coordinate the activities of all who are involved in the assessment of student learning.